robdyke/GPatHand-TermsConditions-2017.11.14/GPatHand/Terms.md

 Authorised members of our clinical team may utilise consultation recordings for audit and quality monitoring purposes.
 We may record consultations, activity and data inputted in the App for the purposes of providing our services, ensuring the quality of the services we provide and giving you access to recordings of your use of services.
 You may view consultation recordings from within the App, for so long as we retain a copy of the same on our secure servers, for your own private purposes (and may show them to any other medical practitioner who is supporting your care).
 Consultation recordings should not be published on social media or any other media sharing platforms.
-If you breach this term, we may suspend access to the services, terminate your account and may take legal action against you.
+If you breach this term, we may suspend access to the services.
 R) LIMITATIONS ON SERVICE PROVISION
 Sometimes, you will not be able to receive services – this section explains why

 We may not be able to provide our services if they are affected by events outside our control.
 We are not responsible to you if this happens, but if it does, we will notify you as soon as we can and take the steps that we reasonably can to minimise the interruption to our services.
 If there is the risk of a delay of more than 2 weeks to service performance, you may cancel your agreement with us (and we may do the same).
 S) PRICE AND PAYMENT
 How we calculate the price you pay us for our services, and how you pay us

-If you meet the NHS eligibility criteria, then the GP at hand Service will be provided at no charge to you so long as you remain registered with the GP at hand Practice.
+If you meet the NHS eligibility criteria, then the GP at hand Service will be provided at no charge to you so long as you remain registered with the GP at hand Partnership.
 Not all features of the App will be funded by the NHS.
 Where this is the case, this is explicitly stated in the App.
 Such features include but are not limited to the Tests offered via the App.
 You should discuss any necessary tests with the GP which may be able to be offered through the NHS in the normal way.
 However, if you decide to purchase Tests through the App or on the Website then the price of our these will be set out in the App or on the Website at the time of purchase.
 Our prices may change at any time, but price changes will not affect any services that you have already ordered.
 T) OUR LIABILITY TO YOU
 Because these terms are part of a binding legal agreement, we must compensate you for loss you suffer if our service doesn't comply with these terms.
 However, we don't compensate you for all losses.
 This section is important as it explains those things.